Racket-Science/Tennis-Match-Predictions/story.md

 - Because the pandemic has curbed top player participation, and because we wanted our data to represent the heart of men's tennis, we limited our data to the years 1999 - 2019, and we dropped all records that involved players who played less than 50 matches.
 Our data now represented the heart of the game.

--To clean the data, we renamed more columns, filled missing values and encoded categorical features for modeling
+-To clean the data, we renamed columns, filled missing values and encoded categorical features for modeling

-- Now that our data was clean at this point, the biggest problem we faced in preparing the data was most of our features were post-match accounts.
+- Now that our data was clean, the biggest problem we faced in preparing the data was most of our features were post-match accounts.
 We cannot base a pre-match prediction for a matchup based on features that are generated during the match.

 -So, since we were really looking for drivers of winning, we decided to navigate our major feature problem through feature engineering, and we decided to explore drivers of greatness as well.

 - We set our feature focus on aggregated statistics.
-A feature created for the problem was head 2 head stats, which is a rolling aggregate record of wins for each player matchup.
+A feature we created for the problem was head 2 head stats, which is a rolling aggregate record of wins for each player matchup.

--And in order to explore drivers of greatness, a player dataset was created based on aggregated career stats for any players in our data who achieved a rank of 100 or higher, and we focused on Roger Federer and his top rivals.
+-And in order to explore drivers of greatness, we created a player dataset based on aggregated career stats for any players in our data who achieved a rank of 100 or higher, and we focused on Roger Federer and his top rivals.

 - This sums up our wrangling process.
 I will now hand you over to Daniel, who will go over our findings in this project.